BerlingskeMedia/blogs-partnerpublishingdk/README.md

-# blogs-partnerpublishing
+# blogs-partnerpublishingdk
-The partnerpublishing website for berlingskemedia.dk
+The partnerpublishing website for partnerpublishing.dk

 This is the static website, showcasing the publications made by berlingske.